In this article

 Some people also damage their peripheral nervous system with excessive alcohol consumption.
 This can lead to:

-Depending on how severe the alcohol disorder is, withdrawal symptoms may begin around 5 to 10 hours after the last drink, or sooner.
-Withdrawal symptoms usually peak at approximately 24 to 48 hours after the last sip.
+Depending on the alcohol disorder’s severity, withdrawal symptoms may begin around 5 to 10 hours after the last drink or sooner.
+Withdrawal symptoms usually peak approximately 24 to 48 hours after the last sip.
 They can last for a few weeks.

 The symptoms of alcohol shakes include:

-Those experiencing alcohol withdrawal should keep busy with activities and hobbies they find enjoyable, and promote health and well-being.
+Those experiencing alcohol withdrawal who do not need medical detoxing should keep busy with activities, hobbies, and promote their health and well-being.

 Some ideas to help reduce alcohol tremors include: